2021 Tampa Bay Christmas and Holiday Parades

 38537 5th Ave, Zephyrhills,

-The Main Street Zephyrhills Christmas Parade is the highlight of the Festival of Lights event, a fun-filled day & night for the whole family.
-There will be live local entertainment at the Eiland Bandstand from 4PM to 9PM plus lots of food, merchandise and craft vendors to choose from at the event.
+Main Street Festival of Lights Parade is the highlight of the event which begins at 4 p.m., a fun-filled day & night for the whole family.
+There will be live local entertainment at the Eiland Bandstand from 4PM to 9PM plus lots of food, merchandise, and craft vendors to choose from at the event.

 5800 Park Blvd N, Pinellas Park, FL 33781-3250, United States